 Contact Paul Davis for all your property damage needs.
 (540) 740-2696

-- Of course, it is always important to make sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to assure them that you are all safe.
+- Of course, it is always important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to inform them that you are all safe.

 - Report the damage to your insurance company as soon as you possibly can.

-- Keep a listing of any household personal belongings or goods you have discarded and receipts for any expenses you incur in protecting your property.
+- Keep a listing of all household personal belongings or goods you have discarded and receipts for any expenses you incur while protecting your home.

 Water Damage Tips

-- Be Safe: A water event can present a lot of potential safety hazards to residents.
-The potential for slips and falls and electric shock are real.
-Keep in mind, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+- Be Safe: A water event can present several potential safety hazards to residents.
+The potential for slips, falls and electric shock are real.
+Also, items soaked with water can be very heavy.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off all power to affected rooms of the home.
-Do not operate your television or other electrical appliances while you are standing on wet flooring.
+- Electrical: Be sure to turn off all power to affected areas of the property.
+Don’t operate the TV or other electrical appliances while standing on wet carpets or floors.

-- Clothing/Fabrics: Transfer wet items to dry areas.
-Don’t allow draperies to remain in contact with wet floors or carpeting.
+- Clothing/Fabrics: Transport wet items to dry areas.
+Don’t allow draperies to remain in contact with wet carpeting or floors.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some suggestions to help deal with the situation:
+You have suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some suggestions to help deal with the damage:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home completely safe.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the property safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to diffuse the fire, and scrapes and cuts from exposed, sharp edges are real.
+The potential for slips and falls from the water used to put out the fire, and cuts and scrapes from exposed, sharp edges are real.
 Only perform tasks that can be done completely safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a small amount of time, entry by a person can create additional damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can cause more damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Don’t any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Don’t use any TV, stereo or other electrical appliances until they have been checked by a professional.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Never eat food items exposed to smoke or canned goods that have been subjected to excessive heat.
+- Food Items: Don’t consume food items exposed to smoke or canned products that have been subjected to excessive heat.

-- Pets: Relocate any and all pets to a clean environment until your home has been fully cleaned and restored.
+- Pets: Relocate any and all pets to a safe environment until your property has been fully cleaned and restored.